bozhinvi/Supervised-Learning-with-scikit-learn/README.md

 I use this repository to publish supervised learning applications.
 So far, the folliwng applications are included:

-  1. Prediction of telecomunication churn using k Neares Neighbors (kNN)
+  1. Predicting telecomunication churn using k Neares Neighbors (kNN)
-  2. Prediction of diabetes using Logistic Regression
+  2. Predicting diabetes using Logistic Regression
+  3. Predicting sales using Multiple Linear Regression